 Misdiagnosis and delayed diagnosis are two of the most common (and often most damaging) types of medical malpractice.
 40% of medical malpractice involves a misdiagnosis or delayed diagnosis.
 Not having the proper diagnosis for an injury, disease, or illness can result in consequences that can be serious, severe, and even deadly in certain circumstances.

-If you or a loved one has been a victim of misdiagnosis or delayed diagnosis, contact the Buchanan firm to discuss your situation.
+If you or a loved one has been a victim of misdiagnosis or delayed diagnosis, contact the Michigan misdiagnosis lawyers at Buchanan Firm to discuss your situation.
 Under Michigan law, a patient injured by a misdiagnosis or delayed diagnosis may have a legal right to reimbursement for resulting harms and losses.

 It is important to note that there is a difference between misdiagnosis and a delayed diagnosis.

 However, although the base definitions for each are different, the general result is typically the same.
 Many patients who experience a misdiagnosis or delayed diagnosis often deteriorate in health due to lack of treatment or otherwise improper treatment.
 In some cases, patients can also develop entirely new health conditions if they are incorrectly prescribed medications that they do not necessarily need.